Queen Latifah: Let 'Gone with the Wind' be gone forever

 I am both ripped apart on the inside and at the same time inspired, and I have renewed vigor every day because we have a lot to do.
 It’s an election year.
 I’m inspired by the youth being out there.

-AP: This is your second year with the Queen Collective.
-Was there anything your learned or changed this year?
+Q: This is your second year with the Queen Collective.
+Was there anything you learned or changed this year?

-AP: Billy Porter posted an Instagram video stating the black community needs to do a better job embracing the LBGTQ community in the midst of this "Black Lives Matter" movement.
+Q: Billy Porter posted an Instagram video stating the Black community needs to do a better job embracing the LGBTQ community in the midst of this “Black Lives Matter” movement.
 What are your thoughts?

 (0) comments